aviadra/Cloud-profiler/README.md

 - You should see the dynamic profiles populated in iTerm (cmd + O)

 # RDP support (optional)
 The RDP support is based on your MAC's ability to open rdp URIs.
 That is iTerm will issue something like "open rdp://address-of-instance".
-For example a compatible program is Microsoft Remote Desktop 8/10 available on the app store.
+Compatible programs are Microsoft Remote Desktop 8/10 available on the app store.

 # Configuration files (Optional)
 There is a YAML configuration file within the repo that gives the default values for the script behavior.